fabiomux/kde-servicemenus/README.md

   download a file in the current folder using the *youtube-dl* command line tool;
 - [Download with yt-dlp here][download_with_ytdlp]:
   download a file in the current folder using the *yt-dlp* command line tool;
+- [Link URL here][link_url_here]:
+  create a file in the current folder which can open an URL with the wanted options using the browser of your choice among those supported;
 - [Open Konsole Here][open_konsole_here]:
   open the selected path in the first or last Konsole window, current or new session;
 - [Open with gVIM][open_with_gvim]: